-This IP doesn't contain the program and data memory blocks internally (these are technology dependent hard macros which are connected to the IP during chip integration).
-However the core is fully configurable in regard to the supported RAM and ROM size.
+This IP doesn't contain the instruction and data memory blocks internally (these are technology dependent hard macros which are connected to the IP during chip integration).
+However the core is fully configurable in regard to the supported RAM and/or ROM sizes.